gabrielleuzinger/Algerian-Forest-Fires/Report/Algerian Forest Fires Dataset Data Set.md

 5. Classification and Regression Trees (CART)
 6. Support Vector Machines (SVM)

-In this first tests, the LR and the CART model performed bettet than the others.
+In these first tests, the LR and the CART model performed bettet than the others.
 Beside, we verified that scaling the features had no significant impact in the models' perfomance.

 **Therefore, we tested two models with our test set: (i) LogR and (ii) CART.
 We verified that the models performed similarly.
-However, the CART model was slightly better**.
+However, the LogR model was slightly better**.